cferdinandi/adventure/content/rules.md

 >
 > While Farfaria is a small and remote town, you're hardly alone.
 The woods and mountains are filled with amazing, magical creatures: elves, fairies, centaurs, and wizards.
 They're filled with dangerous creatures&mdash;thieves, cults, and ogres&mdash;too.
 The ocean is filled with mermaids, krakens, and other monsters of the deep.
 >
-> Mysterious and exciting adventures always seem to find their way to your little village, where you and your brave group adventures are ready to help...
+> Mysterious and exciting adventures always seem to find their way to your little village, where you and your friends are ready to help...

 ## Introducing the Situation

-At the start of each game, a situation or problem arises that needs the help of a group of adventurers.
+At the start of each game, a problem arises that needs the help of a group of adventurers.
 The *Guide* reads the game introduction to the players.

 Feel free to use toys, props, sketches and drawings, and fun voices to add to the excitement and mystery.
+I've also put together **[a few dozen printable creatures](/downloads)** you can use for your adventures.

 Here's an example: